 To Courtney: I invite you to consider how your eagerness to persuade leads you astray from your search for knowledge.
 You cannot hold it against someone else for exhibiting behavior you yourself exhibit.
 Using old guard tactics to start a revolution is no revolution at all, it is a changing of the guards.
 Many people are watching you; with that power comes responsibility.
 Fix yourself first, that you may lead by example!

-Afterword This is not the first time a fellow RVer has accused Courtney of bad science.
-Prudence Calabrese confessed to participating— with Courtney— in “nothing less than the manipulation of the public’s mind, not by outright lying, but by the selective representation, improper analysis, and overblown presentation style of remote viewing data.”
+As part of the fallout from the Hale Bopp fiasco, fellow RVer and former Farsight employee Prudence Calabrese confessed to participating— with Courtney— in “nothing less than the manipulation of the public’s mind, not by outright lying, but by the selective representation, improper analysis, and overblown presentation style of remote viewing data.”
 1